St Mary Magdalene Church, Newark-on-Trent: Tower

 The west tower rises at the end of the nave, framed by the ends of the aisles.
 It dates from about 1220, and is in the Early English Gothic style, with simple lancet openings and arcading but set with a later large window with Perpendicular tracery.
 The tower is 115 feet (35 metres) high, topped by a tall, octagonal spire some 117 feet (36 metres) high, making a total height of 232 feet (71 metres) to the base of the weathervane.
 There is a visible hole in the spire which is claimed to have been made by a cannonball during the Civil War.

 The tower holds a peal of ten bells by John Taylor & Co of Loughborough, dating from 1842.
 The tenor is in C at 533.5 Hz and weighs 31cwt, 1qr, 11 lb (3511 lb).

+Clock

+In 1627 the churchwardens’ accounts record a payment of 6 shillings for supplying a new “checke wheele for the clocke”.
+The church glebe terrier records in 1770 that a clock was in a room above the ringing chamber.
+A new clock by the descendants of John Whitehurst of Derby was installed in 1799.
+The clock contained three weights which descended from the clock chamber about 80 ft to the ground floor.

 For many years the clock in the church tower was the only chronicler of hours in the town, except for one at Nicholson's foundry.
 By the end of the 19th century it was erratic, and a new clock was gifted by the Mayor, Alderman B. Tidd Pratt, and set going on 14 July 1898.
 It has three 7 feet diameter and one 9 feet diameter dials and a mechanism by Joyce of Whitchurch, dated 1898.
 It sounds Westminster Quarters.
 It was converted to electrical power in 1971 by Smith of Derby.